GwendolyneFreddy/butchery/README.md

 #### Note for Complete Uninstallation

-In addition to the methods above for removing individual components, you can completely uninstall the mod using <strong>setup-butchery --uninstall</strong> at the command line to remove all components without wading through prompts.
+In addition to the methods above for removing individual components, you can completely uninstall the mod using <strong>setup-butchery --uninstall</strong> at the command line to remove all components without wading through prompts.</br></br>